-I lancy I Smith DOB 02/02/1988
+DOB 02/02/1988

-Tioga County residents can obtain a Sheriffs' Personal I.D.
+Tioga County residents can obtain a Sheriff's Personal I.D.
 Card.
-Utilizing state of the art digital equipment, Sheriffs' personnel can produce a high grade personal identification card embedded with an embossed hologram.
-This type of identification card is permitted for use in boarding commercial aircraft as well as other security identification purposes.
-This service is available during business hours, Monday-Friday, for a fee of \$15 for children and adults. \$10 for Senior Citizens.
+Utilizing state of the art digital equipment, Sheriff's personnel can produce a high grade personal identification card embedded with an embossed hologram.
+This service is available during business hours, Monday- Friday, for a fee of \$15 for children and adults. \$10 for Senior Citizens.
 Cash is the only form of payment for this service.